 *Update 5: In Crossroads Hospice, Inc. v.
 FC Compassus, LLC, No. 01-19-00008-CV, 2020 WL 1264188, at *6-8 (Tex.
 App.—Houston [1st Dist.]
 March 17, 2020, no pet.), judgment vacated on settlement but opinion not withdrawn, 2020 WL 3866902 (July 9, 2020), the court held that the first employer failed to establish a prima facie case (under the TCPA) that the second employer knowingly participated in the employee’s alleged unlawful solicitations of the first employer’s at-will employees.

 Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
+Thomson Reuters named him a 2020 Texas Super Lawyer® for Business Litigation.
 This post is dedicated to John Madden.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.